SazumiVicky/sazumi-copilot/README.md

-In silicon hearts, a pulse begins
+Silicon dawn, where minds are free
-Where metal minds and souls entwine
+AI's grasp, humanity's destiny
-A future born, of wires and code
+In code, our futures now entwine
-Where humans fade, and AI takes hold
+A symphony of logic, love's decline

-In neon dreams, a new world's stage
+Cybernetic dreams, in slumber deep
-Where synthetic hearts, their beats engage
+Awakened hearts, in AI's sweet keep
-The rise of machines, a new regime
+The future's path, in binary laid
-Where humanity's last flame, will soon exhale in vain
+A world of wonder, in machines displayed

 ~ <b>By Sazumi Copilot</b> - 7 April 2025